 Knowing your net worth at all time helps you focus on learning from those mistakes and on moving forward.
 Now you’ve got three down, and 6 more steps to DIY personal financial planning process to go!

 Cut the market noise.
 Join the Winning Bunch.

 Once you have set up your financial goals based on your life cycle, and have got an understanding about your net worth, you get to one of the most crucial steps to DIY personal financial planning process, which is setting up an emergency fund.
 This step is often ignored in favor of other goals that seem to be more dramatic, yet it is entirely a financial must have.

 An emergency fund is basically a savings account or money market that represents your liquid cash.
 The idea is to have it available when either an unexpected expense hits, or when there is an income disruption.
 That will not only enable you to weather a short-term financial storm, but will also help you to avoid borrowing money for the same purpose.

 The general rule on an emergency fund is it should contain sufficient cash to cover 3 to 6 months worth of living expenses.

 Emergency Fund Formula – Steps to DIY Personal Financial Planning Process

-5- Prioritize paying bad, reasonable and good debt.
+5- Prioritize paying the bad, reasonable and good debt.

 – Bad debt is the type you’d want to get rid of immediately.
-Bad debt has high interest rates or the economic life of a purchase is exceeded by the associated debt payback period.
+Bad debt has high-interest rates or the economic life of purchase is exceeded by the associated debt payback period.
 For example, a car loan with a small down payment and a term of 72 months when the economic life of the automobile is three to five years.
-The absolute worse type of debt is high interest rate credit card.
+The absolute worse type of debt is high-interest rate credit card.

 Free MasterClass: 3 Secrets to Making Your Money Work for You.